NHQ/flat-radio-field/README.md

 # flat radio field

 A mobile/touch optimized radio select in the style of Flat UI.
-For use with Browserify Only.
+For use with NPM modules Browserify and brfs.

 ```
 npm install flat-radio-field
 ```

-To play with this repo
+To play with this repo, or see the example
 ```
 npm install -g browserify opa
 git clone [this repo]